MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/ne-shobjidl_core-_fileopendialogoptions.md

 ### -field FOS_OKBUTTONNEEDSINTERACTION

+The OK button will be disabled until the user navigates the view or edits the filename (if applicable).
+Note: Disabling of the OK button does not prevent the dialog from being submitted by the Enter key.

 ### -field FOS_DONTADDTORECENT

 Do not add the item being opened or saved to the recent documents list (<a href="/windows/desktop/api/shlobj_core/nf-shlobj_core-shaddtorecentdocs">SHAddToRecentDocs</a>).